 Originally located on Cuff Road, it moved to its current location on Race Course Road in 1986.
 The restaurant, now into its 46th year of operation is now managed by Chellappan’s son, Cellappan Sankaranathan, 48.
 And customers still flock back for its signature offering - the huge South Indian curried snapper fish-heads.

-A small fish-head (S$24/US$17) is enough for two persons, but I normally order a medium-sized head (S$28/US$20) as I found the smaller fish-heads to have a drier, more “powdery” texture.
+A small fish-head (S$24/US$17) is enough for two persons, but I normally order a medium-sized head (S$28/US$20) all for myself, as I often found the smaller fish-heads to have a drier, more “powdery” texture.

 The fish-heads will be cooked using a secret blend of spices known only to the father-and-son owners, Chellappan and Cellappan, to prevent former chefs or kitchen staff to steal their family secret.
 Kind of like Willy Wonka choosing to trust only Oompa Loompas, and not humans, in his chocolate factory.
 Into the curry pot will go the spice mix, to be sautéed, then tamarind water will be added, plus tomatoes, okra and pineapple chunks, to give the curry a fruity, sourish-savoury flavour.